dannywillems/dannywillems.github.io/_posts/2025-08-23-luks-usb-keyfile.md

 tags: [linux, luks, cryptsetup, security, initramfs]
 ---

-# A quick story

-A few winters ago, I landed in a coworking space before sunrise with a coffee in one hand and a deadline in the other.
-My laptop greeted me with the familiar LUKS prompt.
-Fine—except a neighbor kept chatting while I typed my passphrase.
-I mistyped it twice, glanced at the shoulder behind me, and realized two
-things: 1) shoulder‑surfing is real, 2) convenience matters when you boot ten times a day.
+I boot my laptop probably ten times a day.
+Every single time, LUKS asks for my passphrase.
+It got old fast, especially in coworking spaces where someone is always sitting close enough to watch you type.

-That night I set up a small USB stick as a physical key.
-If the stick is plugged in, the machine unlocks silently and quickly.
-If it is not, LUKS falls back to the passphrase.
-Same security model, better ergonomics, and far less chance of leaking a passphrase in a crowded room.
+So I set up a USB stick as a physical key.
+Plug it in, machine unlocks.
+No stick, it falls back to the passphrase.
+Here is how.

-# Goal

-Keep a keyfile on a USB stick and have the system read it at boot to unlock an encrypted root SSD.
-If the USB is present, the system auto-unlocks; if not, it falls back to the passphrase.

-> Acronyms (once): LUKS = Linux Unified Key Setup.
-UUID = Universally Unique
-> Identifier.

 ---

-# 0) Prerequisites
+# What you need

-- You already boot with an encrypted root (e.g., `/dev/nvme0n1p3`) using a passphrase.
+- An encrypted root partition (e.g. `/dev/nvme0n1p3`) that currently unlocks with a passphrase
-- A USB stick you control (clean it if needed).
+- A USB stick
-- System uses **initramfs-tools** (Debian/Ubuntu default).
+- A system using **initramfs-tools** (Debian/Ubuntu default)

-Security note: anyone holding the USB can unlock the disk.
-Keep at least one passphrase slot active as a backup.
+Keep at least one passphrase slot active.
+If you lose the USB, you still need a way in.

 ---

-# 1) Prepare the USB (ext4 example)
+# 1) Format the USB

-Identify the stick and create a single partition:
+Find your stick and partition it:

 ```bash
 lsblk -o NAME,SIZE,MODEL,MOUNTPOINT